 - 3.21.
-The Council has embedded a robust structure and system for identifying, evaluating and monitoring all significant business risks at both strategic and operational levels. - 3.22.
-The Leadership Team receive monthly risk management updates and areas of high risk are reported promptly to Accounts and Audit Committee for scrutiny. - 3.23.
-The Council has a risk management policy in place which is published on the Internet.
+The Council has a risk management policy in place which is published on the Internet. - 3.22.
+The Council has embedded a robust structure and system for identifying, evaluating and monitoring all significant business risks at both strategic and operational levels. - 3.23.
+The Leadership Team receive monthly risk management updates and areas of high risk are reported promptly to Accounts and Audit Committee for scrutiny.